-When making your own bone broth it is important to source your brands properly if you’re going to be drinking regularly.
-I mentioned before certain toxins can build up in the bones of some animals – particularly conventionally raised poultry and livestock.
+When making your own bone broth, it is important to source your bones properly if you’re going to use it regularly.
+I mentioned before that certain toxins can build up in the bones of some animals – particularly conventionally raised poultry and livestock.
 These toxins include lead and the products of hormone injections.

 - Organic Grass-Fed & Pastured / Free Range